-A substantial valuation misstatement exists if (a) the value of any property, or the adjusted basis of any property, claimed on a tax return is 150% or more of the amount determined to be the correct amount of the valuation or adjusted basis, (b) the price for any property or services (or for the use of property) claimed on any such tax return with respect to any transaction between persons described in Section 482 of the Code is 200% or more (or 50% or less) of the amount determined under Section 482 of the Code to be the correct amount of such price, or (c) the net transfer price adjustment under Section 482 of the Code for the taxable year exceeds the lesser of \$5 million or 10% of the taxpayer's gross receipts.
+A substantial valuation misstatement exists if (a) the value of any property, or the adjusted basis of any property, claimed on a tax return is 150% or more of the amount determined to be the correct amount of the valuation or adjusted basis, (b) the price for any property or services (or for the use of property) claimed on any such return with respect to any transactions between persons described in Code Section 482 is 200% or more (or 50% or less) of the amount determined under Code Section 482 to be the correct amount of such price, or (c) the net Code Section 482 transfer price adjustment for the taxable year exceeds the lesser of \$5 million or 10% of the taxpayer's gross receipts.
 For individuals, no penalty is imposed unless the portion of the underpayment attributable to a substantial valuation misstatement exceeds \$5,000.
 If the valuation claimed on a return is 200% or more than the correct valuation, the penalty imposed increases to 40%.

-In addition, the 20% accuracy-related penalty also applies to any portion of an underpayment of tax that is attributable to transactions lacking economic substance.
-To the extent that such transactions are not adequately disclosed, the penalty imposed is increased to 40%.
+In addition, the 20% accuracy related penalty also applies to any portion of an underpayment of tax that is attributable to transactions lacking economic substance.
+To the extent that such transactions are not disclosed, the penalty imposed is increased to 40%.
 Additionally, there is no reasonable cause defense to the imposition of this penalty to such transactions.